The business world is changing fast, and if you’re reading this, it’s probably because you’ve been paying attention.

 - Encryption capabilities ensure information is unreadable if it gets lost or stolen while it moves between the cloud provider and end users.

-- Robust and customizable user identification capabilities enable you to define what users need to do to log onto the service and enforce compliance across the business.
+- Robust and customizable user identification capabilities like single sign-on and two-factor authentication enable you to define what users need to do to log onto the service and enforce compliance across the business.

 This isn’t a full list of the types of security features PM software can offer.
 After all, you may run into solution providers with almost military-grade security capabilities because of the industries they target.
 However, these core features highlight the baseline level of protection you should expect from just about any PM software provider.